JeremyRippert/technical-assignment-store/docs/3-nested-store.md

 Going too fast into the implementation made me lose a ton of time, I'm already at 48".
 I should write the requirements on paper.

-Restarting from scratch, realizing I didn't understand the principle of store nesting.
+Had to restart from scratch, realizing I didn't understand the principle of store nesting at first.

 Adding `lodash` to get and set nested values.

 Last test remaining: `should be able to loop on a store`

-Timer: 1:15
+Timer: 1"15

 Skipping loop for now as it seems to be a question much harder than others.